nirelm/cs533-f25/assignments/assignment-1.md

 ### Setting Up GitHub

 Set up an account on GitHub.
-Go to [https://github.com/phonedude/cs533-f24](https://github.com/phonedude/cs533-f24) and click the "Fork" button (top right).
+Go to the class repo, [https://github.com/kritikagarg/cs533-f25](https://github.com/kritikagarg/cs533-f25) and click the "Fork" button (top right).
 This will create a copy of my repository in your GitHub account.
 But the files nave not been moved to your local machine.
-To do that, open a terminal window (replace YOURGITHUBACCTNAME (mine is "phonedude") with the name of your GitHub account):
+To do that, open a terminal window (replace YOURGITHUBACCTNAME (mine is "kritikagarg") with the name of your GitHub account):

 ```
 git clone https://github.com/YOURGITHUBACCTNAME/cs533-f24.git
-cd cs533-f24
+cd cs533-f25
 ```

 This has now moved a copy of your fork of my repo from github.com to your local machine, where you will do your programming, development, testing, etc.

 ### Preparing Assignment 1 for Submission

-This assumes you're already in the copy of your repo on your local machine; YOURLASTNAME is your last name (mine is "Nelson")):
+This assumes you're already in the copy of your repo on your local machine; YOURLASTNAME is your last name (mine is "Garg")):

 ```
 cd assignments